pkp24/Vship/README.md

 `res = [[ind, fr.props["_SSIMULACRA2"]] for (ind, fr) in enumerate(vclip.frames())]`

-vapoursynth are not longer to be tuned for speed.
+vapoursynth no longer has to be tuned for speed.
 They are automatically chosen depending on the available VRAM

 # to build:
 Warning: it is compiled for the specific gpu used to compile by default